 Once ACARA has completed the required changes to the Australian Curriculum, each state schooling authority will determine a way forward and advise their schools on implementing changes to the Australian Curriculum.

-Meanwhile the current State School expectations regarding the implementation of the Australian Curriculum, described in the P-12 curriculum, assessment and reporting framework remain in place.
+Expectations regarding the implementation of the Australian Curriculum are described in the P-12 curriculum, assessment and reporting framework.

 The Australian Curriculum will gradually replace the Queensland curriculum.